-NBA Rumors: Celtics GM Danny Ainge Speaks Up On Team’s Failed Attempt To Acquire James Harden
+NBA Rumors: Celtics GM Danny Ainge Speaks Up On Team's Failed Attempt To Acquire James Harden

 Ainge didn't give further details regarding what type of assets the Rockets demanded from them in the potential blockbuster deal involving "The Beard."
 However, in a recent Twitter post, Brian Robb of The Boston Sports Journal revealed that the Rockets wanted the Celtics to send them a package that included Jaylen Brown, Marcus Smart, and future draft assets in exchange for Harden.

-It’s hardly surprising why Ainge and the Celtics refused to pay the Rockets’ asking price.
-Brown is still far from reaching the level of Harden, but since he was selected as the No. 3 overall pick in the 2016 NBA Draft, he has shown massive improvement with his game and huge potential to become a legitimate superstar in the league.
-Instead of moving him and Jayson Tatum, Ainge thinks that it would be best for them to continuously find a way to surround them with quality players that would help them carry the team to the top of the Eastern Conference and end their years of title drought.
+It's hardly surprising why Ainge and the Celtics refused to pay the Rockets' asking price.
+Brown is still far from reaching the level of Harden, but since he was selected as the No. 3 overall pick in the 2016 NBA Draft he has shown massive improvement in his game and has the potential to become a legitimate superstar in the league.
+Instead of moving him and Jayson Tatum, Ainge thinks that it would be best to find a way to surround them with quality players that would help them carry the team to the top of the Eastern Conference and end their title drought.